pieterberg/Smartie-Sorter/documentation/components.md

 The following Fusion 360 files are available in the fusion_360 folder:

 - Fusion 360 archive files (.f3d) of the components
-- Fusion 360 archive file (.f3z) of the Colour Detection Mechanism
+- Fusion 360 archive file (.f3z) of the Colour Detection Mechanism assembly
-- Fusion 360 archive file (.f3z) of the Smartie Hopper
+- Fusion 360 archive file (.f3z) of the Smartie Hopper assembly
-- Fusion 360 archive file (.f3z) of the Smartie Sorter
+- Fusion 360 archive file (.f3z) of the Smartie Sorter assembly

 ### 3.2.
 Fusion 360 Folder Structure